akemp7/CodeReview-Week12/README.md

 # _Anita Kemp's Sweet/Savory Bakery_

-#### _A way to practice many-to-many relationships as part of the code review for Epicodus, 10/25/19_
+#### _A way to practice many-to-many relationships, along with Entity and Identity, as part of the code review for Epicodus, 10/25/19_

 #### By _Anita Kemp_